waggle-sensor/wagman/v4/readme.md

   * *UART Console and Programming Port for debugging and out-of-band wireless interaction*
   * *Support for devices with multiple input voltages and logic-levels*
   * *Voltage and Current sensing on Wagman's main power supply and individual power lines to all connected devices*
+  * *Thermal monitoring of all 5 connected devices*
+  * *On board temperature, humidity and light sensor for local environmental monitoring*
   * *Full UART heartbeat capability on all 5 managed channels*
   * *Node Control dead-man trigger*
   * *Latched relays for uninterrupted power to devices during Wagman reboot*